Tips for your Medical School Personal Statement (And a copy of mine!)

 Applying to medical school?
-Often the worst and most stressful part of the application is the personal statement.
+Often the worst and most stressful part of the application is the medical school personal statement.
 It’s a blank slate – which means there are a million ways people do it.
 But it also gives you a chance to tell YOUR side of your application and YOUR personality that doesn’t show up in the GPA or MCAT numbers.
-Read below for some personal statement tips as well as a copy of my own personal statement as I submitted it to medical schools way back in 2008 (yes, for those of you new to #LifeofaMedStudent – I’m a PGY-4 anesthesia resident, about to finally finish this medical education journey).
+Read below for some personal statement tips as well as a copy of my own medical school personal statement as I submitted it way back in 2008 (yes, for those of you new to #LifeofaMedStudent – I’m a PGY-4 anesthesia resident, about to finally finish this medical education journey).

 So below is my personal statement, unchanged from my med school application in 2008: